 On September 29th, 1877, William Brown donated approximately 1 acre of land for the "use and benefit of the Methodist Church," on which a plain little church was to be built.
 When the construction was completed, the church and adjacent cemetery were both named "Pleasant Hill."
+Besides functioning as a church, the sanctuary was used for a school house for well-known Atlanta educator Ida Williams' classes.
 In the many decades following the construction of the church, (which was re-named Paces Ferry United Methodist Church in 1968,) there were changes: some hotly debated, some eagerly welcomed.
-But the devotion of members to this small church remained steadfast and strong..
-Despite the fact that for many years the Methodist Church could not provide a pastor dedicated to its ministry, Paces Ferry UMC's faithful continued to pull together to keep William Brown's vision alive.
+But the devotion of members to this small church remained steadfast and strong.
+Despite the fact that for many years there was not a full time minister, Paces Ferry UMC's faithful continued to pull together to keep William Brown's vision alive.
 In the 1950s, a Pastor painted the doors red, and the church adopted the motto

 "The Red Doors Of Faith."

-In 2010, Grace Sanders and the Colonial Dames bestowed a plaque outlining the history of the church and cemetery.
+In 2010, the Thomas Johnson Chapter of the National Society of Colonial Dames XVII researched the church and dedicated a plaque outlining the history of the church and cemetery.
 Here's the church in 2011:

-In 2018, when Steve Unti retired from his 18 year Lay Ministry at the church, the Methodist Church decided to close Paces Ferry UMC.
+In 2018, when Steve Unti retired from his 18 year Lay Ministry at the church, the North Georgia Conference of the United Methodist Church decided to close Paces Ferry UMC.
 Marie Macadam, Tom Perdue, and Fentress Seagroves stepped up to comprise a new Board in order to keep the church doors open.
-Reverend Theresa Coleman was chosen as Paces Ferry UMC's preacher, and a new membership drive was underway.
+Reverend Theresa Coleman was named as Paces Ferry UMC's preacher, and a new membership drive was underway.

-Long needed improvements are being considered and completed when funds become available.
+Long needed improvements will be completed when funds become available.
 For instance, the old heating and cooling units were recently replaced with a new, digitally-programmable HVAC system, though care was taken not to disturb the look of the church's interior.
-And Elaine Bolton, who heads the Historical Committee, is working to add the church to the National Registry of Historic Places,
+The Historic Preservation Committee, made up of church members and neighborhood friends, is working to complete the nomination process to have the Paces Ferry UMC and Pleasant Hill Cemetery placed on the National Register of Historic Places.

-You will experience a traditional Methodist service with well-known hymns and simple piano accompaniment, traditional Creeds and prayers, Gospel readings, and a sermon from
+You will experience a traditional Methodist service with well-known hymns and simple piano accompaniment, traditional creeds and prayers, scripture readings, and an inspiring sermon from

 Reverend Theresa Coleman..